lucasvnborges/Pokedex/README.md

 The application consists of two tabs on the main screen

-#### On the first screen we have:
+### On the first screen we have:
 - listing of types of Pokemons
 - listing of Pokemons by type
 - Pokemon details with photo, name and id

-On the profile screen we have a webview with my github profile
+### On the profile screen we have:
+- webview with my github profile

 1. **Instructions to run the project**